flrdv/pycalc/README.md

 $ python3 shell.py
 ```

+This will run an interactive shell

-Also you can just do something like:
+Also you can put an expression as an argument of command line:
 ```bash
 $ python3 shell.py -c "40+2"
 42